AJ5anchez/TGCaseStudyV2/README.md

 #Known Issues:
 - I used [`RestTemplate`](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html) to automatically transfrom a GET response to a given object.
-It seems that the mappping components, underpinning `RestTemplate`, map some characters to their HTML code, which makes sometest cases to fail, even though the results are correct.
+It seems that the mappping components, underpinning `RestTemplate`, map some characters to their HTML code, which makes some test cases to fail, even though the results are correct.
 I will try to fix this before the discussion of this case study.